strykeforce/thirdcoast-recorder/README.md

 Commands:
-  inventory     Print inventory to stdout. subscription  Print subscription template to stdout. trigger       Trigger command and capture for DURATION milliseconds.
+  inventory     Print inventory to stdout. subscription  Print subscription template to stdout. capture       Start capture and run until the enter key is pressed. trigger       Trigger command and capture for DURATION milliseconds.
 ```